 - Make the hedge as dense as possible by stimulating new growth

-Remember those lateral buds I mentioned earlier?
-When you make a thinning cut, you are removing those buds, so they never have a chance to produce new branches.
-The result is an airier, more open branching pattern.
-By contrast, heading cuts preserve the lateral buds and generate new growth (side shoots), filling in the interior of the plant.
-Be careful: you can spoil the natural shape of a shrub through heading back.
-So what is an example of a legitimate use of a heading cut?
-Well, sometimes, we prune not because we want to, but because we have to.
+But be careful: You can spoil the natural shape of a shrub by heading back.
+Sometimes, however, we prune not because we want to, but because we have to.
 This is the case when, for example, a storm snaps the tip of a shrub's branch, leaving it hanging.
 In this instance, the branch is crying out for a heading cut.